recipehouse/WebPageDemo/README.md

-first make sure golang is installed currectly to install, exec `sudo yum install go` to check if go is ready exec `go version`
+first make sure golang is installed currectly to install golang, execute `sudo yum install go` to check if go is ready, execute `go version`

-set the GOPATH correctly by exec `export GOPATH=/home/<your username>/gocode`
+set the GOPATH correctly by execute `export GOPATH=/home/<your username>/gocode`

-then get the dependencies by exec the following command sequencially
+then get the dependencies by execute the following command sequencially

 `go get -u github.com/levigross/grequests`